CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

 By the completion of this course, a student must be able to:

-comfortable with the fundamental theory and practical techniques in artificial intelligence and be aware of the current research in the area.
-Stu- dents should be able to recognize new problems that may be solved using artificial intelligence methods and implement a complete application that uses them to solve the stated problem.
-Stu- dents must develop and apply a strong knowledge of analytical and empirical techniques that they can use to characterize and predict the performance of intelligent systems.
-Finally, students should be comfortable discussing and arguing the philosophical, ethical, social and political issues surrounding intelligent systems.

 - Examine and apply the fundamental techniques of computer security.
 - Demonstrate knowledge of security objectives and policy development.
 - Identify, explain, and resolve security issues in computer systems.